 Designation as a President’s Scholar (for those students who qualify).

-Recommendation by the Faculty Officer of the Honors Program.
+Recommendation by the Coordinator or Counselor of the Honors Program.

 Library privileges at some of the transfer institutions.